thebadsektor/tc3202-3a-8/README.md

 ## Introduction

-Provide a brief introduction to the project.
-Explain the purpose, scope, and the problem it solves in a few sentences.
+Assistive technology is a device, software, or system that helps individuals with disabilities perform functions that might otherwise be difficult or impossible.
+Therefore, we developed "narrAIte," an assistive technology designed to support and benefit blind people.
+This innovation aims to enhance accessibility and provide a more inclusive experience, particularly for individuals with visual impairments, by utilizing technology to address their unique needs.

 ## Project Overview

-Describe the project in detail.
-Include:

-- The project's background or context.
-- Its target audience or users.
-- Any real-world applications or potential impact.
+narrAite automatically creates and narrates stories based on visual inputs by combining text-to-speech and image recognition technology.
+This enables blind youngsters to interact meaningfully with visual content by converting still images into dynamic audio narratives.
+It shows how artificial intelligence may be used to develop inclusive digital solutions that provide people with disabilities more authority.

 ## Objectives

-State the main objectives of the capstone project, such as:

-- Develop a solution for [problem].
+- Develop a solution for [Blind Inclusivity].
-- Implement features to [goal].
+- Implement features to [make a story that can be understand by impaired].
-- Test and validate [key aspect].
+- Test and validate [Image to Speech].

 ## Features

-List the main features of the project:

-- Feature 1: Brief description.
-- Feature 2: Brief description.
-- Feature 3: Brief description.
+- Accessible: Account is not needed.
+- Free Resources: Collections Tab offers series of photos that the user can use.
+- Audible: Crafted Stories can be heard loud and clear.

 ## Technologies Used

-Mention the tools, frameworks, and technologies used in the project:

-- Programming Languages: [e.g., Python, JavaScript, etc.]
+- Programming Languages: Python, JavaScript, HTML, TailwindCSS
-- Frameworks/Libraries: [e.g., React, Flask, etc.]
+- Frameworks/Libraries: React, FastAPI
-- Databases: [e.g., MySQL, MongoDB, etc.]
+- Databases: Firebase Storage
-- Other Tools: [e.g., Git, Docker, etc.]
+- Other Tools: MistralAI, CoquiTTS, gTTS

 ## Setup and Installation